texfaq/texfaq.github.io/FAQ-multirow.md

 ---
+title:  Merging cells in a column of a table
 section: How do I do&hellip;?
 subsection: Tables, figures and diagrams
 date: 2014-06-10
 ---

-# Merging cells in a column of a table

 It's easy to come up with a table design that requires a cell that spans several rows.
 An example is something where the left-most